learningtapestry/learning-tapestry-developer-test/README.md

 ## Evaluation Criteria (in order of importance)

+0. Does the final result show that the instructions and guidelines above were followed?
 1. Is there an end-to-end architecture in place that clearly describes a solution that works?
 2. Does the code have tests?
 3. Is the code cleanly implemented and using adequate software patterns?
 Is the overall project well-organized and orderly?